 The Partnership between the Council of Europe and the European Commission in the field of youth thus brings together the two institutions’ experience in non-formal education, youth policy, youth research and youth work practice.

-All Partnership activities and publications enhance the exchange of experience and good practice between the actors involved, are embedded in a structured dialogue and contribute to the implementation of the political objectives of both partners.
+All Partnership activities and publications enhance the exchange of experience and good practice between the stakeholders involved, are embedded in a structured dialogue and contribute to the implementation of the political objectives of both partners.

 The youth knowledge books are the outcome of research seminars and expert workshops on priority topics of the EU-CoE youth partnership.